dowlingw/nntp2p/README.md

 This is a work in progress, the following items are on the immediate horizon

 * Version 1.0
+    - Make cache writes happen asynchronously in another thread
+    - Enforce cache disk limit
     - Add SSL support for inbound clients
     - User accounting
+* Address pool timeouts/etc
+* Modify `resolveProvider()` to return an execution plan (ordered list) instead of single source
 * Detect missing articles
 * Article preseeding interface
 * Cache loop detection?